-One of the funniest chicken behaviors to watch is dust bathing.
+One of the funniest chicken behaviors to watch is dust bathing (but it’s often disturbing the first time new chicken keepers observe it) .
 The chickens find some warm, dry, loose material like dirt, sand, or mulch; and proceed to dig themselves in.
 They’ll dig and dig, throwing dirt all over themselves, and make happy noises while doing it.
-One place ours like to bath is beneath a window with a bench seat, and we enjoy sitting there watching and listening to them bath.
+One place ours like to bath is beneath a window with a bench seat, and we enjoy sitting there watching and listening to them.

 Providing Bathing Facilities